bouligo/cuterecon/README.md

 ## Changelog

+v1.6:
+- Added different types of nmap scan
+- Import creds from the output of secretsdump, or user:password, user:hash
+- edit_before_launch variable for a program lets the user edit the command before executing it
+- Improved the "Import XML file" feature to import several .xml at once, and support large scan results
+- Edit menu has the new feature "Delete hosts with no service"
+- Configuration can be edited through the GUI (F10)
+- Network scan options can be saved as defaults
+- Various performance optimizations, bug fixes and QoL improvements

 v1.5:
 - Changed the Nmap parser to slightly better capture hostnames of hosts
 - Remembers current open folder when importing .xml or opening project files